SimpleDevs-Research/RealSense/README.md

 # RealSenseDepth

+## Before you Start: Using Realsense Cameras

+This repository expects that you are using an Intel Realsense camera and "Realsense Viewer" to record footage.
+When you record footage, keep the following in mind:

+- Which footage streams you are using (i.e. Depth?
+RGB?)
+- For each footage stream:
+    - What is the resolution of the data stream?
+This is a manual setting you need to pay attention to.
+    - (For RBG streams) Are you recording in RGB8 or BGR8?

 ## Installation

 You must activate a virtual environment with the latest python version of 3.7.
 If you do not know how to do this, follow these instructions: